Mission statement – Aiming high in all that we do

 In response, Jesus tells the parable, the conclusion of which is that the neighbour figure in the parable is the man who shows mercy to the injured man—that is, the Samaritan.

-This story demonstrates to the children that regardless of person's background or belief each man is a valuable being who needs supporting and loving.
+This story demonstrates to the children that regardless of person's background or belief each person is a valuable being who needs supporting and loving.
 Everyone is our neighbour who needs help.